Shashankx22/My_portfolio/README.md

 ```bash
  build
 ```
-Deploy: After configuration, Netlify will automatically build and deploy your site.
+4. Deploy: After configuration, Netlify will automatically build and deploy your site.
 Your portfolio will be live and hosted on a Netlify subdomain or custom domain if configured.
-You can view the deployed site.

 ## Features
 1. Responsive Design: Works well on all screen sizes (desktop, tablet, mobile).